Jordan1o97/MAAC_3607_Final/README.md

 The space folder is for all the files/models associated with the scene in space.

 The misc_props folder is for everything else.
 All the random props we make (broom, bucket of water, etc.) go here.

+The final_scene folder is for the completed project and where the scene manager will work.